Bracing for Scoliosis: Shayla’s Story

 A second opinion, a new brace

 In January of 2017, the Singletarys sought out another specialist.
-Shawn Koehler, CO, who works at the Boston Orthotics & Prosthetics Lanham and Annapolis clinics, became Shayla’s new orthotist.
-He fitted Shayla with a Boston Brace 3D, an improved design with a unique shift/push combination that works to correct the spine in all three planes.
+Shawn Koehler, CO, who works at the Boston Orthotics & Prosthetics Annapolis clinic, became Shayla’s new orthotist.
+He fitted Shayla with a Boston Brace 3D®, an improved design with a unique shift/push combination that works to correct the spine in all three planes.

 “We decided to use the Boston Brace 3D to get some increased curve correction and possibly improved comfort with the shifting the 3D provides, as well as potentially reducing wear time,” says Koehler.